amarisch/deep-learning-workflow-with-web/README.md

 1. Creates the network interface.

    This includes creating the virtual network, subnet, public ip address, and the network interface.
-Code can be found in [`managevm.py`](managevm.py) starting line 66.
+Code can be found in [`ComputerHelper`](helpers/compute_helper.py) class starting line 81.

 1. Creates the virtual machine.

    Creates linux vm (Canonical UbuntuServer 16.04-LTS).
-VM image reference has been hard-coded in `managevm.py`.
+VM image reference has been hard-coded in `ComputerHelper` class.

-   If you would like to create a VM from a customized image, call `deployer.deploy(image, group)` specifying *image* name and the *group* the image belongs to.
+   If you would like to create a VM from a customized image, call `deployer.deploy_image(image, group)` specifying *image* name and the *group* the image belongs to.

    When the virtual machine is created, it will provide the public address for you to `ssh` into the vm.